duartebarbosa/wazza-landing-page/docs.md

  You can gain deep insight into your In-App Business very quickly and with little effort using Wazza.
 The integration process is designed to be as easy as possible with basic setup complete in under 5 minutes.

 - Android
-    1. Download the Wazza Android SDK
+    1. Download the Wazza Android SDK.
      The archive should contain these files:
       - Wazza_Android_SDK_x.y.z.jar : The library containing Wazza's analytic collection and reporting code (where x.y.x denotes the latest version of Wazza SDK).
       - ProjectApiKey.txt : This file contains the name of your project and your project's API key.
 Alternatively, you can also get the key in the Dashboard.